If you're looking for a one-stop resource that answers all your questions about tech company branding, you need to read this post to the very end.

 However, if you're a startup tech company so simply don't have the time to generate content, you can team up with an IT branding agency such as Growth Generators to help get your campaign off the ground.

-Whether you're a FinTech company or a SaaS provider, a significant part of position your IT business involves getting your customers and prospects to talk about your brand.
+Whether you're an Online Information Services Company or a SaaS provider, a significant part of position your IT business involves getting your customers and prospects to talk about your brand.

 In essence, this means that you must keep the conversation going by developing a solid online presence that allows you to talk about the things your brand cares about.